 A free concert series held in City Park every Sunday night of summer, Jazz in the Park is the best way to end the weekend in style.
 The food trucks are out in droves, but you can also pack a picnic potluck.
 Bring the whole crew and toast to Denver’s 300+ days of sun a year while enjoying good tunes and each other’s company.

 The most acoustically perfect outdoor amphitheater in the world, Red Rocks is one of Denver’s most celebrated treasures.
-Make a point of seeing at least one concert there, experiencing Yoga on the Rocks, or hiking around during the day.
+Make a point of seeing at least one concert there, experience Yoga on the Rocks, or hike around during the day.
 Movie buffs should also attend Film on the Rocks, a series of weekly cult classics.
 Everyone goes all out dressing in theme and quoting along.

 Sure you could go to Elitch Gardens or Water World for the typical amusement or water park experience, but Lakeside is simply iconic.
 The classic, old school theme park has been around since 1908 and is the perfect place to waste away the day with an ice cream cone and a roller coaster or two.
 It’s a super cheap date with admission costing just $4 and ride coupons just .50 each.